Events Page

 Every Friday Night, 8 pm: The Ceilidh at the Canadian-American Club is the place to be!
 You never know who might drop in from 'down' home, and can't help but have a smile on your face listening to the masterful fiddle of Ludger Lefort and others.
 Canadian-American Club, 202 Arlington St, Watertown, Mass.
 Website: CAC.

 Last Sunday of the Month, 1-5 pm: The Strathspey & Reel Society of New Hampshire.
 Gatherings take place on Sundays, at the Annichiaricho Music Theater, Thompson St at S. Main, Concord, N.H., potluck refreshments, all welcome, FREE!
 Comfortable theater seats for listening, lots of room on the stage for our large group.
 Sessions include teaching of current tunes, playing through (with & without sheet music) of repertoire & request tunes.
 Session dates for 2007: Sep 30, Oct 28, Dec 28.
 The annual gala concert is the Sunday of Thanksgiving Weekend in the Concord Auditorium, Concord, N.H.
+For all the latest, go to the SRSNH website.

 Every Tuesday, 8-11 pm: Celtic Music Session, hosted by Emerald Rae and Flynn Cohen.
 "Your favorite tunes at your favorite Brew Pub."
 All instruments, levels and styles welcome.
 At John Harvard's Brew House, 33 Dunster St, Cambridge, Mass.